gardenappl/lbt/README.md

 **lbt** might be useful if:

-* You don't want to use the official Electron app (which some might call "bloated") or the lbry.tv web interface.
+* You don't want to use the official Electron app or the lbry.tv web interface (which some might call "bloated").
 * You want to work with LBRY content in your own shell scripts but don't want to mess with JSON output.

 ### lbt open